amira-codecamp/nlp/README.md

-Data quality, exploitation and extraction.
+Improve data quality, exploitation and extraction in scientific publications.

 #